Alipsa/uso/readme.md

 1. Your build script resides within a project closure.
 2. You define targets with a name and optional target dependencies.
 3. The target has a closure that is executed when the target is called.
-4. The target closure typically contains ant tasks but you are free to use any Groovy code you like.
+4. The target closure typically contains ant tasks, but you are free to use any Groovy code you like.

 The build script is executed in the context of a ProjectBuilder instance running in the jsr233 [GroovyScriptEngineImpl](https://docs.groovy-lang.org/latest/html/api/org/codehaus/groovy/jsr223/GroovyScriptEngineImpl.html), which means that:
 - The ProjectBuilder is injected into the build script with the name project.
 It extends the [AntBuilder](https://docs.groovy-lang.org/latest/html/api/groovy/ant/AntBuilder.html) so by doing `project.with {}` you can use all AntBuilder methods as well as the additional target methods in Project builder without having to reference the project object.
 - variables that are declared without a type are global.
-You can use ant properties if you prefer but it is not necessary.
+You can use ant properties if you prefer, but it is not necessary.
 - variables that are declared with a type or with def are local
+- Maven ant tasks and the groovyc task are already defined so no need to do taskdef for them.

 ## Installation
 To install uso, you need to have Groovy installed.
 You can use [sdkman](https://sdkman.io/) to install it.
 Once you have Groovy installed, you can install uso in the project you want to use it in using the following command: